 My recipe is loosely based on King Arthur Flour’s recipe for Naturally Leavened Sourdough, however I’ve made quite a few adjustments, including increasing the whole wheat flour from a mere ¾ cup to 4 cups.
 I also do most steps of my sourdough method directly in the mixing bowl so I don’t make a huge mess of my counter & significantly extend the fermentation time (including a long bulk fermentation in the refrigerator) for a more pronounced sour flavor and lower gluten content.

 You’ll need a sourdough starter.
 If you’re starting from scratch, like I did at the beginning of the pandemic, I made my own via this method.
 It will take about a week.
 If in doubt, keep feeding it.
 My only recommendation for making starter is to cut the proportions down significantly so you have less waste (i.e. start with 1/4 of the amount of flour and water suggested in the King Arthur Starter recipe).
 I set aside the discard in the refrigerator and used it in other recipes, like pancakes.
 I just can’t handle any food waste.

 2 cups “fed” or “ripe” sourdough starter (as measured when stirred down)

 2 cups water (if the dough is too stiff, you can add an extra 1/2 cup for 2 1/2 cups of water total)

 2 cups bread flour

-1 Tbsp fine sea salt* (yes, that’s 3 teaspoons)
+1 tablespoons fine sea salt* (yes, the “big” spoon; 1 tablespoon is equivalent to 3 teaspoons)